Laci1953/Cowgol_on_CP_M/README.md

 The EXE folder contains the executables.

-The Examples folder contains examples of compilation sessios.
+The Examples folder contains examples of compilation sessions.